Dominion116/futureblock/blueprint.md

 # Project Overview

 This project is a decentralized prediction market application.
 Users can predict the future price of a token at a specific time.
-The application is designed to be transparent and fair, using a commit-reveal scheme to prevent front-running and ensure honest competition.
+The application is designed to be transparent and fair, using a commit-reveal scheme to prevent front-running and honest competition.

 # Implemented Features